zalky/build-clj/README.md

 1. **`:jar-dir`**: Directory where to find the jar to deploy, default is `target`.

-The `deploy` task has the following optional options:
+The `deploy` task has the following optional parameters:

 1. **`:repository`**: Conforms to the semantics of `deps-deploy.deps-deploy/deploy`.
 If left unspecified, Clojars is